MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-howto-use-lg-custom-functions.md

 [!code-csharp[cross-path](~/../BotBuilder-Samples/samples/csharp_dotnetcore/language-generation/20.extending-with-custom-functions/Bots/CustomFunctionBot.cs?range=23)]

-Now you can parse the files in `lgFilePath` and load your LG templates.
+Now you can parse the files in `lgFilePath` and load your LG templates, as shown below.
+By default this uses `Expression.Function`, which includes your custom function.

 [!code-csharp[load-templates](~/../BotBuilder-Samples/samples/csharp_dotnetcore/language-generation/20.extending-with-custom-functions/Bots/CustomFunctionBot.cs?range=44)]

-By default [`Templates.ParseFile()`](https://docs.microsoft.com/dotnet/api/microsoft.bot.builder.languagegeneration.templates.parsefile) uses `Expression.Function`, which includes the custom function you added earlier.

 Your templates are now loaded and you can reference them by name in your bot.
 In this sample, the result of evaluating `sqrtReadBack` is used as the `replyText` sent to the user.